timdigga/OWMFlipperZero/README.md

 ./weather_spoofer -k YOUR_API_KEY -l "London" -o output

 This will fetch weather data for London, encode it, and save it as output.sub.

+NOTE : I didn't tested it yet, please report it in ISSUES then if anything isn't working correctly!